microsoft/jacdac-ts/README.md

 # Jacdac TypeScript

-**Jacdac** is a bus-based plug-and-play hardware/software stack for **microcontrollers** and their peripherals (sensors/actuators), with applications to rapid prototyping, making, and physical computing.
+**Jacdac** is a bus-based plug-and-play hardware and software stack for microcontrollers and their peripherals (sensors/actuators).
+Jacdac is primarily designed for “modular electronics” scenarios, where electronic components and/or PCBs with different functionality are connected together to support rapid prototyping, learning and making through physical computing, or creative exploration.
+Jacdac is designed to be cheap, flexible and extensible.

 This repository contains a **TypeScript/JavaScript** client library for the [Jacdac](https://aka.ms/jacdac) protocol.